hawolt/audiosource-extension/README.md

  3. **Privacy Assurance:**
  No logging or history of forwarded URLs is maintained, and user data remains anonymous.
  4. **Browser Compatibility:**
- Currently compatible with Mozilla Firefox and Google Chrome.
+ Currently compatible with Chromium based Browsers and Mozilla Firefox.

 ## Installation